AmandaDPerez/psych-145/content/course/_index.md

 PT exercises will help  assess your knowledge and ability to apply new concepts and develop specifically targeted skills.
 They will also provide you with a wide variety of CT tasks intended to help you learn how to think like a psychologist.
 Finally, these PT exercises will allow for critical reading and analysis of discussions related to fascinating psychological questions.
 There are a total of 5 PT Essays due throughout the course.
 You will submit each PT Essay via a word document or PDF on Canvas assignments.

 ### Videos
-Ihave selected 3 videos (John Oliver on Scientific Studies, Bill Nye, & Astrology on Pseudoscience) to accompany week 1, week 6, and week 12, respectively.
+I have selected 3 videos (John Oliver on Scientific Studies, Bill Nye, & Astrology on Pseudoscience) to accompany week 1, week 6, and week 12, respectively.
 You are to watch the videos and submit a response (few sentences) on Canvas assignments.

+### Chapter Quizzes
+For each chapter, you have a required quiz due that Saturday by 10pm.
+All due dates are on Canvas.

 ## Course Policies

-<b>Student Contact and Canvas/Piazza.</b> I will regularly send announcements through Piazza.
-It is your responsibility to regularly check Piazza for announcements and assignments.
+<b>Student Contact and Canvas.</b> I will regularly send announcements through Canvas.
+It is your responsibility to regularly check Canvas for announcements and assignments.
+.
+<b>Late Work.</b> Late work is accepted with a 10% penalty.
+If it is more than 48 hours late, additional penalities will apply.

 <b>Academic Integrity.</b> Do NOT cheat.
 Do NOT plagiarize.
 To copy text or ideas from another source is plagiarism.
 Anyone caught cheating or plagiarizing will receive a zero for the assignment, and I will submit a Report of Academic Dishonesty to the college.
 For more information, read the DVC Procedure 4001.04 Academic Dishonesty policy (on Canvas).